 Here are our picks for the most popular neighbourhoods in Ottawa for singles.

-- The ByWard Market is the core of Ottawa’s nightlife scene, with hip clubs and restaurants and an outdoor market packed into this small downtown neighbourhood.
+This is the core of Ottawa’s nightlife scene, with hip clubs and restaurants and an outdoor market packed into this small downtown neighbourhood.
 Singles, students, and yuppies who love to be in the middle of the action favour this area, which is also interesting to walk around in the daytime, with people visiting from other parts of Ottawa and lots of tourists.

-- Lowertown is also in downtown Ottawa, in the oldest part of the city.
+Lowertown is also in downtown Ottawa, in the oldest part of the city.
 It’s quite a diverse community, with main roads such as Rideau Street hosting many Asian, African, and Caribbean businesses.
 This neighbourhood is a mix of both high and low income housing.

 Centretown is the most residential of the downtown Ottawa neighbourhoods, and it’s bordered by the Rideau Canal on the east side.
 Bank Street and Elgin Street are filled with tons of great shops, restaurants and pubs, and the streets surrounding them host a variety of options for renters.
 It’s just a short walk to Parliament Hill, the embassies on Sussex Drive, and Sparks Street Mall from Centretown.

-- The Glebe is known as a hip, yuppie neighbourhood, just south of downtown.
+The Glebe is known as a hip, yuppie neighbourhood, just south of downtown.
 This central area is a relaxed, historic community full of: diverse shops, restaurants, pubs, and services along Bank Street; host to large festivals and events; and home of sports-entertainment facility Lansdowne Park.
 This arena and stadium complex is surrounded by a retail and residential redevelopment.

 Little Italy is a vibrant neighbourhood peppered with bakeries, specialty food markets, gelato shops, and welcoming cafés.
 The many pubs and patios are also popular with cyclists enjoying the two paths that run through the area, along the Ottawa River and the Rideau Canal.
 Active singles will also appreciate the many fitness centres and yoga studios.

 Dow’s Lake is one of Ottawa’s most in-demand neighbourhoods for outdoor enthusiasts.
 This community beside Little Italy, which surrounds a small man-made lake on the Rideau Canal, has Carleton University at the south end of the lake and a pavilion at the north end, with three restaurants overlooking the water.
 Canoe and paddle boat rentals are available, and some residents bike to work along the canal in summer and skate to work in winter.

 Hintonburg (within the Wellington West neighbourhood) is a gentrified area in Ottawa west-central.
 This area has been transforming over the past several years from a sketchy area into Ottawa’s “it” neighbourhood.
 Single young professionals love the trendy cafés and boutiques, as well as the quick bus ride or cycle to downtown Ottawa.

-- Westboro, which is also popular with singles and boasts several newer condos along Wellington Street and Richmond Road, is just west of Hintonburg.
+Westboro which is also popular with singles and boasts several newer condos along Wellington Street and Richmond Road, is just west of Hintonburg.
 Along with great shopping and dining, residents can enjoy beautiful Westboro Beach on the Ottawa River and outdoor rec stores like MEC in this community.

 New Edinburgh is just east of downtown Ottawa, beside prestigious Rockcliffe Park.
 This village-like, totally walkable neighbourhood is a favourite of singles who want to get to downtown Ottawa quickly, but live in a quieter area.